lemlac/mulem/docs/reference.md

     raise NotFound
 ```

 Sometimes, it's necessary to dig deep into the unsafe territory.
-The `^` is the symbol associated with pointers, analogues to `?` for maybes, `!` for results, and `#` for arrays.
+The `^` is the symbol associated with pointers, analogues to `?` for qeustion types, `!` for result types, and `#` for arrays.
 It can be used in type notation, but it's also the operator to dereference a pointer.
 Thy type must be known at compile-time.
 Dereferencing an opaque pointer `ptr` is a compile-time error.
 In the type notation, `T^` prevents the pointer from mutating its memory or `T^mu` allows mutation with `^ =` (dereference + assignment).

 ```
 mu x = 0                 -- `ptr` type takes a reference and creates a generic pointer.